corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

 - **Maintenance**: Check the crate's GitHub repository for signs of active maintenance.
 Are issues being addressed?
 Are pull requests being merged?
   Is the crate following best practices?
-  Prefer crates from well-known community members or companies, as they are more likely to be maintained in the long term.
+  Prefer crates from well-known community members or companies, as they gained trust over time.
 - **Security**: Security vulnerabilities can be a major headache in the long term.
 Make sure the crate has a good security track record and that the maintainers are responsive to security issues.